Training Faculty

 Professor, Department of Anesthesia and Critical Care

-My long-term research interest is to understand mechanisms underlying drug addiction and to find possible treatment.
-We use behavioral, genetic, anatomical and molecular biological methods.
+My long-term research interest is to understand mechanisms underlying drug addiction and to find possible treatments.
+We use behavioral, genetic, anatomical, and molecular biological methods.
 One major research project is to identify mechanisms and neuronal circuits associated with reconsolidation and extinction of cocaine-induced reward memory.
-Another project is to develop a novel method of using skin stem cells to deliver therapeutic genes to combat the abuse of cocaine, ethanol, nicotine and their co-abuse.
+Another project is to develop a novel method of using skin stem cells to deliver therapeutic genes to combat the abuse of cocaine, ethanol, nicotine, and their co-abuse.

 External Advisory Committee